MikeHughesKent/holosnake/README.md

 ### Live Camera Images

-To perform holographic reconstruction on live images, select
+To perform holographic reconstruction on live images, select a camera source in the 'Image Source' Menu and then select 'Live Imaging' on the Main Menu.